Dodecahedrane/DevOpsNotes/Cloud/AWS/Deploying Test Application In AWS.md

 Name your instance
 ![[Pasted image 20240319120748.png]]

-Choose Ubuntu 22.04lts, x86
+Choose Ubuntu 22.04lts
+x86
 ![[Pasted image 20240319120813.png]]

-The instance type should be t2.micro
+The instance type should be t2.micro, this is probably the default
 ![[Pasted image 20240319120831.png]]

 Choose the correct SSH key